Theslees/Termux-minecraft-server-installer/README.md

 - ~~More Distros~~
 - ~~Use functions to make it easier to read ig~~
 - ~~Native Termux Support (remove the need for AnLinux.)~~
-- In the wiki, make the linux section a single step using a universal command everyone can run to get the script up and going.
-Or something
+- In the wiki, make the linux section a single step using a universal command everyone can run to get the script up and going, or something.
+- Add options to install Bedrock or Java, though this is low priority.
+Bedrock deserves love too
 ----------------------------------------------------------------